freeCodeCamp/freeCodeCamp/guide/english/documentation/index.md

 It is a good idea to make a habit out of commenting your functions, loops, and declarations and treating comments as part of the source code.

 Many developers have probably learned that it is much harder to go back through your code and comment it after you finish.
-It's always a good idea to label and comment your code as you go, so that you don't forget or mix up what certain variables or functions do.
+It's always a good idea to label and comment your code as you go, so that you don't forget or mix up what certain variables or functions do.BB

+### Coding Beginners

+Even if you are sure that no one will be following your code but yourself, documentation is still important.
+When coding a project, you may have a great idea and begin to code but get distracted.
+Documenting can help you pick back up where you left off.
+Additionally, if you need to make changes at a later time, you won't be asking yourself why you created a particular block of code.

+Documenting can also help beginners to coding keep their projects organized.
+If edits are needed well documented code makes it much easier to locate and adjust a project.

 ![An example of commenting in the real world](https://cdn-images-1.medium.com/max/1620/1*Pyxsc7Uixbitv5myywaA_Q.jpeg)